-RE: Approval of the Susanville Indian Rancheria Tribal Gaming Ordinance
+RE: Amended Tribal Gaming Ordinance of the Susanville Indian Rancheria

-Dear Chairman Lowry:
+Dear Chairman Dixon:

-This letter responds to your request to the National Indian Gaming Commission (NIGC) for the review and approval of the amendment to the Susanville Indian Rancheria (Rancheria) tribal gaming ordinance submitted on August 28, 2001.
-The amendment to the ordinance was adopted by the Rancheria on August 13, 2001.
-The Chairman of the NIGC approved the original Ordinance on July 19, 1995.
-This letter constitutes approval of your submission under the Indian Gaming Regulatory Act (IGRA).
-Such approval does not constitute approval of specific games.
-It is important to note that the gaming ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Rancheria exercises jurisdiction.
+This letter is in response to your request for the National Indian Gaming Commission (NIGC) to review and approve amendments to the Amended Tribal Gaming Ordinance of the Susanville Indian Rancheria (Gaming Ordinance), Resolution No. SU-BC-27-2004, approved by the Susanville Indian Rancheria Tribal Business Council on December 15, 2004.
+This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).
+It is important to note that the Gaming Ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.

-Thank you for submitting the amendment to the tribal gaming ordinance of the Rancheria for review and approval.
-The NIGC staff and I look forward to working with you and the Rancheria in implementing the IGRA.
-If you have questions or require further assistance, please contact our office at 202/632-7003.
+Thank you for submitting the Gaming Ordinance for review and approval.
+The NIGC staff and I look forward to working with you and the Susanville Indian Rancheria on future gaming issues.

-Sincerely yours,
+Sincerely yours